Elin-Modding-Resources/Elin.Docs/articles/3_Making A Source Sheet Mod WIP/CommonSourceSheetModTutorial/CommonCasesSheetModTutorial.md

             return;
         }

-        // Let's give the Naga a little big of exp in the Constricting Skill for continually choking someone. owner.elements.ModExp(891179, 20f);
+        // Let's give the Naga a little bit of exp in the Serpentine Constrict ability for continually choking someone. owner.elements.ModExp(89062103, 20f); // Constants.ActSerpentineConstriction
     }
 }
 ```